We Analyzed the Future Direction of Rent the Runway Inc. (RENT), Here is What We Found

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at RENT starting from KAPLAN BETH J, who purchase 10,500 shares at the price of $9.40 back on Dec 15.
-After this action, KAPLAN BETH J now owns 528,062 shares of Rent the Runway Inc., valued at $98,705 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at RENT starting from Salinas Anushka, who sale 1,529 shares at the price of $5.63 back on Feb 02.
+After this action, Salinas Anushka now owns 203,399 shares of Rent the Runway Inc., valued at $8,608 using the latest closing price.

+O’Sullivan Scarlett, the Chief Financial Officer of Rent the Runway Inc., sale 1,529 shares at $5.63 during a trade that took place back on Feb 02, which means that O’Sullivan Scarlett is holding 227,322 shares at $8,608 based on the most recent closing price.

 Stock Fundamentals for RENT